Tumbling Dice: Year-end charts

+Certifications

 Live performances and other versions

 The Rolling Stones have performed "Tumbling Dice" during multiple tours, including the 1972 North American Tour, European Tour 1973, The Rolling Stones American Tour 1981, Steel Wheels/Urban Jungle Tour, Voodoo Lounge Tour, No Security Tour, Licks Tour and A Bigger Bang Tour.
 Cover versions of "Tumbling Dice" have been recorded by other artists, including Linda Ronstadt, Pussy Galore and Keith Urban.

 Linda Ronstadt version

 In 1977, Linda Ronstadt covered the song "Tumbling Dice" for her Simple Dreams studio album.
 In an interview with Hit Parader magazine, she said that her band played "Tumbling Dice" for sound checks, but nobody knew the words.
 Jagger thought Ronstadt should sing more rock and roll songs, suggested "Tumbling Dice", and wrote out the lyrics for her.

 The opening line of Ronstadt’s version varied significantly from the Rolling Stones.
 Their version begins with: